c2lang/c2compiler/INSTALL.md

 ## Installation of LLVM/Clang (C2 version)
-C2 is based on LLVM 7.0 and some parts of Clang 7.0.
+C2 is based on LLVM 7.0.
 To install C2, follow the steps below.
 The example shows how to install in **$HOME/llvm-c2**, but any other dir should work.

 Note that all OS-specific instructions include the Generic section

 ### Ubuntu 14.04
-LLVM/Clang 7.0 needs cmake 3.4.3 or higher, since Ubuntu does not have this natively, just install it from a binary package:
+LLVM 7.0 needs cmake 3.4.3 or higher, since Ubuntu does not have this natively, just install it from a binary package:
 (installed here in $HOME/progs)
 ```bash